 How to Know When the Jalapeno is Spicy

-If you are like me and you like things a little spicy, you have been the recipient of the jalapeno that had no kick.
-On the flip side, you may have had the jalapeno that tasted like a ghost pepper.
-So, how you can you tell if the jalapeno is spicy?
 The older the pepper the spicier it will be.
 Looking at a pepper, the older ones will have stress marks, like little white lines or flecks on the flesh.
-The younger (less spicy) peppers will have a clear shiny flesh.
+The younger (less spicy) peppers will have clear, shiny flesh.
 So if you like them hot, pick the older pepper.
 If you like the mild, pick the younger one.

 Tips for Crispy Fried Jalapenos